ChiragRamachandra/myhammer-trello-clone/README.md

 ### Initial Setup

 1. created new reactjs project using npx create react app my-app
-2. Decided to use react-bootstrap with a simplex theme to have consiistency.
+2. Decided to use react-bootstrap with a simplex theme to have consistency.

 ## Steps to install